IBM/KubeflowDojo/OpenShift/manifests/README.md

 * Check OpenShift Pipelines

   Depending on how the OpenShift Container Platform is configured and installed, the [OpenShift Pipelines](https://docs.openshift.com/container-platform/4.4/pipelines/understanding-openshift-pipelines.html) may already exist on your cluster.
-Or your cluster may have [Tekton Pipelines](https://github.com/tektoncd/pipeline) installed previously for other uses.
+Or your cluster may have [Tekton Pipelines](https://github.com/tektoncd/pipeline) installed previously for other use-cases.

   To verfiy, run